 Following some recent improvements, Ubersuggest is quickly becoming my go-to tool for keyword research.
 The fact that you can now link it in with Google Search Console means there is a wealth of data you can pull out of Ubersuggest.

-This is a free tool and you can see how Neil Patel is trying to rival SEMrush.
+There is a basic free version of this tool and you can see how Neil Patel is trying to rival SEMrush.
 The new Ubersuggest tool has other tools baked into it like Traffic Analyser and SEO Analyser – ways of auditing your website, identifying top pages and discovering backlinks to your site.
+Ubersuggest is also looking to the future with its new Labs section which features a Keyword Generator and an AI Writing tool.

 One of my favourite features of Ubersuggest’s keyword research tool is the ability to filter the suggested keywords by type including:

-Comparisons is really good if you are looking to create content that compares one thing with another e.g. content marketing vs traditional marketing.
+Comparisons are really good if you are looking to create content that compares one thing with another e.g. content marketing vs traditional marketing.

 5. Google Search Console